-9th--12th graders Students must be able to read the text, take notes, memorize vocabulary and express themselves through written exercises.
+9th--12th graders Students must be able to read the text, take notes, memorize vocabulary and express themselves through predominantly essay exercises.
 They must have the maturity to study regularly, keep pace with the course and dedicate the time needed to complete the work.

-Please note: Students enrolled in this course will complete several laboratory experiments and write several laboratory reports.
-A compound microscope is needed to conduct microscopic viewing of certain microbes, cells and plant parts.
-Four dissections will be completed in the spring semester.
+Please note: Students enrolled in this course will complete a variety of laboratory experiments and write six full laboratory reports.
+The laboratory manual that accompanies the text is still being developed.
+The experiments will be released as the authors produce them.
+A current list of supplies is not yet available, but a compound microscope will be needed to conduct microscopic viewing of certain microbes, cells and plant parts.
+Dissections will be completed in the spring semester.
 The laboratory supplies will need to be collected prior to class and the students must be ready to conduct the experiments during organized class time.
 The student completing this course earns one high school course credit.

-Class Dates: Begin Wednesday, September 4, 2019; running through Friday, May 22, 2020.
-Class Times: Monday, Wednesday & Fridays: 2:00-3:15pm (EST) Instructor: Kathryn Morton, DVM E-mail: kmorton@scholeacademy.com
+Class Dates: Begin Wednesday, September 9, 2020; running through Friday, May 28, 2021.
+Class Times: Monday, Wednesday & Fridays: 12:30-1:45pm (EST) Instructor: Kathryn Morton, DVM E-mail: kmorton.scholeacademy@gmail.com